sofmon/wedit/readme.md

 # Web edit tool ([wedit.io](https://wedit.io))

-Wedit is a static website edit tool using web browser as WYSIWYG editor.
+`wedit` is a static website edit tool using web browser as WYSIWYG editor.

 # How it works